 Start Your Long-term Nurture Strategy

 If you get an email address from the lead, set them up to receive property alerts from your website of homes in the area that match the basic criteria of the property they requested information on.
-Before you activate the drip, shoot them a message and say something like, “I was just doing a search on my website for properties for another client, and I saw some homes that I thought you might like too.
-I’ve set you up on a property alert for homes like these; feel free to let me know if you want me to adjust the criteria or pause it at any time.”
+Before you activate the drip, shoot them a message like this:

+I was just doing a search on my website for properties for another client, and I saw some homes that I thought you might like too.
+I’ve set you up on a property alert for homes like these; feel free to let me know if you want me to adjust the criteria or pause it at any time.

 This allows you to create a cadence of regular contact with the lead, which then gives you a reason to check in once every couple of weeks to see if there’s anything you can do.

-Bonus Strategy: Go After Seller Leads
+Bonus Strategy: Go After Seller Real Estate Craigslist Leads